Vanguard University: Accreditation

-It is accredited by the WASC Senior College and University Commission.
+Vanguard is accredited by the WASC Senior College and University Commission.

 University presidents

-List of presidents

 Harold K. Needham served as the founding president of Vanguard University.
 Subsequently, nine people have served as presidents of the university: Daniel W. Kerr, Irvine J. Harrison, John B. Scott, O. Cope Budge, Emil A. Balliet, Wayne E. Kraiss, Murray W. Dempster, Carol Taylor, and Michael J. Beals, who assumed the office on August 1, 2013.

-Notable presidents

-Harold K. Needham

-Needham was one of the founders of the university.
-He served as its inaugural president.
-Needham chapel, Vanguard University's chapel, is named in his honor.

-Michael J. Beals

-Beals received a BA from Vanguard in 1981 and a PhD in Christian Ethics from Fuller Theological Seminary.
-Before assuming the university's presidency, he served as the senior pastor of a Pentecostal church for 23 years.
-As president, Beals has overseen the construction of the 42,000 sq. ft.
-Waugh Student Center and 61,000 sq. ft.
-Freed Center.
-Additionally, he oversaw the recruitment of the largest incoming ungraduated class in the university's history.
-In 2016, Beals, along with other conservative Christians, publicly opposed California Senate Bill 1146 authored by Democrat Ricardo Laura.
-He asserted "[SB 1146] seeks to restrict the state religious exemption that allows Vanguard and other faith-based institutions the right to operate according to our religious mission and identity.
-SB 1146 erodes the religious liberty of all California faith-based universities."

 Rankings

-In 2019, the school was ranked #43 in U.S. News & World Report's Western Regional Colleges ranking, and was named by The Princeton Review as one of its 124 "Best Western" Colleges.
+In U.S. News & World Report's 2026 Best Colleges report, the school was ranked #43 in the Regional Universities West category.

 Athletics

 The Vanguard athletic teams are called the Lions.
 The university is a member of the National Collegiate Athletic Association (NCAA), primarily competing in the Pacific West Conference (PacWest) for most of its sports starting with the 2024–25 academic year.
 The university was formerly a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Golden State Athletic Conference (GSAC).

-Vanguard competes in 20 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, golf, soccer, track & field, volleyball and wrestling; while women's sports include basketball, beach volleyball, cross country, dance, golf, soccer, sideline dance, softball, stunt, track & field, volleyball and wrestling.
+Vanguard competes in 20 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, golf, soccer, track & field, volleyball and wrestling; while women's sports include basketball, beach volleyball, cross country, dance, golf, soccer, softball, stunt, track & field, volleyball and wrestling.

 Facilities

-Beginning in 2024, the Freed Center will serve as the primary facilities for the university's athletic programs.
-The center will contain a 1,900 seat gymnasium, along with weight and training rooms.
+The Freed Center, opened in 2024, serves as the primary facility for the university's athletic programs.
+The center contains 1,200 seat gymnasium, along with weight and training rooms.
 Dean Harvey Field serves as the university's baseball field.
-The university's also has a softball field and soccer complex.
+The university also has a softball field and soccer complex.